jschmidtnj/CPE390/cppreview/README.md

 - registers (16 registers on raspberry pi 32 bit mode)
 - cache - fast memory remembering
 - different layers / levels of cache

+arduinos - the uno is accurate to delayMicroseconds(1244); - the 4 microseconds. multiples of 4